ChaosAwakens/ChaosAwakens/README.md

 ## FAQ
 ### Q: Will this mod be ported to version x.x.x or other mod loaders?
 **A:** We are only going to focus on *Forge* 1.16.5 and 1.18.2 (hopefully) as of now, **thus there will be no plans for backports or Fabric/Quilt releases**.
 However, if you want to port everything from the mod yourself or with a group of people, feel free to fork the project.
-You may not redistribute any version of the mod on other websites but if you request it we may put your version on [our website](https://chaosawakens.github.io/?#downloadsDiv).
+You may not redistribute any version of the mod on other websites but if you request it by contacting/private messaging one of the owners or devs on [our discord sever](https://discord.gg/TmVqnT5Zmj)  we may put your version on [our website](https://chaosawakens.github.io/?#downloadsDiv).

 ### Q: Who started/made this?
 **A:** This was started as an idea from the admins of the [*formerly named DangerZone modding Discord*](https://discord.gg/hs6FJEDtMd), about a small while after the offical *OreSpawn* update was cancelled due to social media drama.
 This became to grow in its own path, and hopefully it keeps doing so.